 The Rosetta Stone shows the co-existence of Hieroglyphics, Hieratic script and the Greek Alphabet in Egypt in the third century B.C.

-The Proto-Canaanite alphabet, like its Egyptian prototype, only represented consonants, a system called an abjad.
+The Proto-Canaanite alphabet, like its Egyptian prototype, only represented consonants, an abjad.
 From it can be traced nearly all the alphabets ever used, most of which descend from the younger Phoenician version of the script.
 The Aramaic alphabet, which evolved from the Phoenician in the 7th century BC as the official script of the Persian Empire, appears to be the ancestor of nearly all the modern alphabets of Asia.

 Further reading and images: